enonic/lib-menu/README.md

 **Note:** The continuous build-command, `gradle build|deploy -t`, won't detect changes to `build.gradle` file.
 Make sure you "restart" the build/deploy command.

-## Usages
+## Usage

-Using lib-menu demands adding code to your app:
+Using lib-menu demands adding some code to your app:

 1. Storage: Use our included **Mixin** or overwrite with your own.
 2. Javascript: Use the functions in your **Controller**.